Swift-Lang-Learn/swift-lang-learn.github.io/_posts/2020-04-23-ios-file-access.md

   path: /images/iphonefiles.jpg
 categories: [jekyll, update]
 ---
-In this post, we will get familiar with how to enable iOS applications to access data on local file systems.
-By this we mean displaying data that is stored within the application’s bundle directory to the user.
+In this post, we will get familiar with how to enable iOS applications to access data on local file systems, data that is stored in the application's bundle directory.

 What is a bundle?
 An iOS applicaiton is made up of code, icons and several other types of content - all of this content is stored on disk on the iPhone in a directory - this directory with all of its contents organized within specifically defined sub-directories is called a bundle.

 Let’s say our application’s job is to display a handful of pictures stored in the application bundle to the user.
-There are 3 things the application needs (note the order):
+There are 3 things the application needs before starting the work of displaying the pictures (note the order):

-1. an interface to the iPhone’s filesystem
+1. an interface to the iPhone’s file system
 2. the path to the bundle directory
 3. the names of the files that are to be displayed

 ### File System Interface
-The `FileManager` Class gives you a convenient interface to the file system.
+The `FileManager` class gives you a convenient interface to the file system.
 Instantiate a new `FileManager` object to open the interface:

 {% highlight swift %}
 let fm = FileManager.default
 {% endhighlight %}

 The `fm` instance can now be used to examine the contents of the file system and make changes to it if needed.
-If you’re curious, the object returned by FileManager.default will look something like this:  `<NSFileManager: 0x600003cf8000>\n`.
+If you’re curious, the object returned by `FileManager.default` will look something like this:  `<NSFileManager: 0x600003cf8000>\n`.

 ### Bundle Directory Path
 Any executable can use a bundle object to locate resources, either inside an application’s bundle or in a known bundle located somewhere else, but, you can’t use a bundle object to locate files in other parts of the file system.